 Drain the rice and keep aside.

-Add half of the cooked rice in a heavy bottom pan.
+Transfer the cooked mutton in a heavy bottom pan.

-Sprinkle 1/4 cup milk, saffron soaked in water, coriander, mint, golden brown onion and ghee on top.
+Sprinkle 1/4 cup milk, saffron soaked in water, golden brown onion and ghee on top.

 Cover the pan tightly with a lid.